 The sub-section (5) of the section 25 of the Payment and Settlement Systems Act, 2007 provides for punishment of two years and twice the amount of electronic funds transfer instruction, or both for dishonour of such electronic funds transfer on par with the penalties stipulated for dishonour of cheques under the Negotiable Instruments Act, 1881.

 This information is published to boost the confidence of customers in electronic payments by allaying any apprehensions on the rights and remedies available to payees against dishonour of electronic funds transfer instructions.

 RBI Advisory: Beware of fictitious offers/lottery winnings/cheap funds offers

 Reserve Bank of India (RBI) has issued an advisory cautioning customers and banks about fraudulent offers, lottery winnings and cheap funds offers.
 Members of public have also been cautioned against making any remittance towards participation in such schemes/offers from unknown entities since such remittances are illegal and any resident in India collecting and effecting/remitting such payments directly/indirectly outside India is liable to be proceeded against for contravention of the Foreign Exchange Management Act, 1999.
 They are also liable for violation of regulations relating to Know Your Customer (KYC) norms/Anti Money Laundering (AML) standards.

 Revised Goods and Services Tax (GST) Notification With Effect From 1 July 2017

-Please note that basis Goods and Services Tax (GST) regulations and notified GST rates, Central GST and State/Union Territory GST or Inter-State GST, as applicable, would apply on our fees and charges with effect from 01 July 2017.
+Please note that basis Goods and Services Tax (GST) regulations and notified GST rates, Central GST, State/Union Territory GST, or Inter-State GST, as applicable, and Cess as applicable would apply on our fees and charges.

 The transaction value for forex conversion services is calculated based on the slabs given below: